numbas/editor-docs/source/question-parts.rst

         Maximum answers
             For :term:`choose several from a list` and :term:`match choices with answers` parts, the student must select at most this many choices.

+        What to do if wrong number of answers selected If the student selects too few or too many answers, either do nothing, show them a warning but allow them to submit, or prevent submission until they pick an acceptable number of answers.

         Shuffle order of choices?
             If this is ticked, the choices are displayed in random order.